Law of Switzerland: Criminal law

 The Swiss Criminal Code (SR 311) of 21 December 1937 (Status as of 1 July 2016, SR 311.0) goes back to an 1893 draft by Carl Stooss.
 It has been in effect since 1942.

 Among the notable changes to earlier Swiss criminal law was the abolition of capital punishment in Switzerland and the legalization of homosexual acts between adults (until 1990, the age of consent for homosexual acts remained set at 20 years, compared to 16 years for heterosexual acts).

 The code has been revised numerous times since 1942.

 The most recent revision (as of 2010), in effect since 2007, introduced the possibility to convert short prison sentences (below one year) into fines, calculated based on a daily rate which has to be established based on the "personal and economic situation of the convict at the time of the verdict", with an upper limit set at CHF 3000 per day of the sentence.

 Practically all prison sentences shorter than one year have since been converted into fines, conditional sentences (parole) to conditional fines.
 This has generated controversy, as it results in lighter offences not punishable by imprisonment consistently leading to unconditional fines, while more serious offences often result in conditional fines that may not need to be paid at all.

 The Federal Council in October 2010 announced its intention to revert to the earlier system, and all large parties expressed at least partial support.

+Military justice

+Military justice in Switzerland constitutes a specialized branch of the criminal justice system distinct from ordinary civilian courts, handling approximately 2,000 proceedings annually through a system established in its modern form by the Military Criminal Code of 1927.
+The system applies to Swiss armed forces members and certain civilians engaged with military institutions, with approximately 95 percent of cases involving strictly military offenses such as violations of the duty to serve and disciplinary infractions.

+Military justice operates through independent prosecution authorities and courts organized into three linguistic regions, with enhanced procedural protections for the accused including guaranteed legal counsel and the right to be heard in one's language, distinguishing it from ordinary criminal procedure.